svoll1105/2025_Intro_Python/README.md

-# 2025_Intro_Python
+# Introduction to Scientific Programming with Python (UNIL, Fall 2025)
 Official repository for the Fall 2025 "Introduction to Scientific Programming with Python" course at UNIL.
 If you are taking this course for credits, please fork this repository and push your completed exercises to this fork.